 The species is also known as Siamese fighting fish.
 The name describes their nature!
 I recommend keeping one male species in an aquarium to prevent more fighting.
 Females are comparatively calmer, and some aquarists try to make Betta sorority, a group of female Bettas housed together.

 The good news is that you can keep bettas together with calm species.
 However, those species that nip their fins are not advisable.

 The species have an average lifespan of 2 to 3 years in captivity.
 Bettas are very hardy fish, and they do not need any unique treatments.

 They are omnivorous, so they eat both plants and animals.
 The most popular food for the fish species is frozen bloodworms, brine, daphnia, shrimp, and betta pellets.

 Lastly, the species are more susceptible to velvet, fin rot, ich, and tail rot.
 The use can treat most bacterial infections of antibiotics.

-Pencilfish is a peaceful, schooling community fish, should be kept in schools of six or more.
+Pencilfish is a peaceful, schooling community fish, that should be kept in schools of six or more.
 The name pencil fish is given for slender pencil-like shape and originally grows 1 to 2 inches long.